 Autorouting Advancements of the 80s

-As the years progressed, autorouting technology improved only marginally, with quality not keeping pace with a PCB designer’s expectations.
+As the years progressed, autorouting technology improved only marginally, with quality not keeping pace with a Printed Board ’s expectations.
 There was still the issue of mismanaged board layout space, layer bias, and excessive vias.
-To help aid the advancement of this ailing technology, EDA vendors started to adopt new components and board technologies to help ease the fulfillment of signal integrity requirements.
+To help aid the advancement of this ailing technology, EDA vendors started to adopt new ground plane components and board technologies to help ease the fulfillment of signal integrity requirements.

 If there’s one way to characterize this era of autorouting development, it would be hindrance by hardware limitations.
 Autorouter algorithms simply couldn’t reduce grid sizes for better routing quality without having to resort to dedicated CPUs and additional memory to support all the required data.
-Without a hardware-based solution in place, EDA vendors began to explore other avenues including shape-based autorouting.
+Without a hardware-based solution in place, EDA vendors began to explore other avenues including shape-based autorouting schematic capture.

 These new shape-based autorouters did help to fulfill board fabrication and signal integrity requirements by: